Autumn Budget 2024: What was in the box?

 Other changes that caught the headlines

-While there was no change to the rate of national insurance rate we pay, a major change in the Budget was an increase in employers' National Insurance contributions, rising from 13.8% to 15% starting April 2025.
+While there was no change to the rate of national insurance we pay, a major change in the Budget was an increase in employers' National Insurance contributions, rising from 13.8% to 15% starting April 2025.

 Additionally, the threshold for businesses to start paying National Insurance contributions has been significantly reduced from £9,100 to £5,000 per year.